How To Be More Confident: Can Exercise Help? – SWEAT

 Become part of the Sweat Community and it won’t take you long to realise what a huge sense of empowerment there is to gain from strength training.

 Working out doesn’t just build your physical strength - it also develops your mental strength and shows you that you’re capable of so much more than you first thought.
-Not to mention, a fitter, stronger body can lead to improved posture, and there’s nothing that says confidence like walking into a room with your head up and shoulders back.
+A fitter, stronger body can also lead to improved posture, and there’s nothing that says confidence like walking into a room with your head up and shoulders back.

 Life made meaningful